gurneetbhatia/personal-website-template/README.md

 # Personal Website Template

 This is a template Angular application designed for developer to customise and display their achievements and personal projects.
 The website that this project was based on is https://gurneetbhatia.me.
+You can check it out to see what the template would look like.

 ## Installing Angular